This video was released at Annual Meeting 2010 and is available on our YouTube Channel. We encourage you to share it widely.

 Since its creation, the EQAO has faced a great deal of criticism, particularly on the issues of security, timelines, validity of the tests, and uses of the data.
 This pressure narrows the curriculum and leads to a disproportionate focus on literacy and numeracy at the expense of science and technology, social studies, the arts, and physical education.The EQAO’s most recent annual report indicates expenses of approximately $30 million in 2011-12.
 And individual boards spend more.
 Think about what that money could do if it were spent on education instead.

 When it comes to assessing the learning of the whole child, teachers know best.
 Teachers know that classroom assessments are at the heart of good teaching and student learning.
 Classroom assessments are invaluable because they

 Standardized Tests Don’t Ensure Accountability

-Parents want to know how their children are doing at school.
+Parents want to know how their children are doing at school on an ongoing basis.
 Do the EQAO tests help?
 Elementary teachers feel strongly that large-scale assessments such as the EQAO’s grade 3 and 6 tests do not give parents a true picture of their child’s progress.
-This is because:

 Helping Students Survive the EQAO Test

 When your children write the tests, help them cope with the process by telling them to relax and just do the best they can.
 The test isn’t about their progress; it’s about the education system.
 If your children are worried about the test, talk to their teachers.Much more important than how children do on tests is how they learn.
 You can help your children learn.